 If and if your car should breakdown on a highway, do not panic.
 Immediately follow these steps to safely move your vehicle away from possible danger.
 First, pull over to a safe spot.
 Immediately when your car stops, remember to switch on the hazard lights to make other road users aware of your situation.
 If the car is completely broken down and you cannot start it, just push it to a safe place.
 Do not hesitate to ask for assistance to move your car, because the process might not be as easy as it seems.
 Once your car is out of the danger zone, try to diagnose the issue.
 If you cannot figure out the problem, call the police or roadside services to get proper help.

 After reading this, I believe you would not want to take a chance in letting any usual sound go unchecked.
 Therefore, if your car starts emitting unnatural sounds, be sure to run proper diagnostics to identify the problem and deal with it in a timely manner.

 6. Neglecting to use the hand brake

-This principle applies generally for cars with automatic transmission.
+This principle applies to cars with automatic transmission.
 When you park your car on a slope, the entire burden falls on the lock gear of the output shaft of the gearbox.
-To successfully park on an incline, hold the foot brake and shift into park, then pull the handbrake and only then do you slowly release the foot brake.
-Albeit being more relevant for automatic transmission vehicles, it does not really matter if your car has a manual or an automatic transmission.
+To successfully park on an incline, hold the foot brake and shift into park, then pull the handbrake, and only then do you slowly release the foot brake.
+Albeit being more relevant for automatic transmission vehicles, it does not matter if your car has a manual or an automatic transmission.
 Most car manufacturers will recommend the use of the parking brake to immobilize any parked vehicle.